orrsella/sbt-sublime/README.md

 ## Functionality

-A lof of this can be [configured](https://github.com/orrsella/sbt-sublime#configuration):
+A lot of this can be [configured](https://github.com/orrsella/sbt-sublime#configuration):

 * Creates a `.sublime-project` project file for your project.
 The default project file created will include the project's base directory and the special external library sources directory.
 If a project file already exists, the plugin will keep all existing settings in the file and only add the special sources directory.
 You don't have to worry about losing your Sublime project's settings.

-* Automatically fetches sources availabale for all dependencies.
+* Automatically fetches sources available for all dependencies.

 * Allows fetching all dependencies transitively – have access to the sources of all libraries that your own dependencies require.